rcvd/RoamStudio/README.md

 - Masonry Sidebar: Change the right sidebar to a masonry view of the windows
 - Mobile Sidebar: Show the right sidebar below the main window on mobile
 - More Room for Roam: Hides Bullets on empty blocks
+- No line-break within dates: Dates are not wrapped at the end of the line but transferred to the next line.
+- Remove Logpage minimum height: Removes the height settings from the day blocks on the log page
 - Subtle Controls: Make controls (bullets, carets and multibars) less intrusive when block is not focused
+- Remove topbar borders: Removes the borders from the topbar

 ## Advanced Customizations